 What is a digital twin in manufacturing?

+Digital replicas are utilized throughout the entire product lifecycle, from product design and prototyping to production, operation, and maintenance.
 In the manufacturing industry, a 3D digital twin provides an immersive digital representation of the physical space, from machinery to the factory floor layout.
 Digital twins in manufacturing give access to the facility for training, touring, and planning without introducing safety hazards, disruption risks, or travel needs.

 Industry 4.0: How digital twins and smart technology are transforming manufacturing